CorvusPrudens/Firewheel/DESIGN_DOC.md

 * MIDI on the audio-graph level (It will still be possible to create a custom sampler/synthesizer nodes that read MIDI files as input.)
 * Parameter events on the audio-graph level (as in you can't pass parameter update events from one node to another)
+    * EDIT: This is now a similar way to achieve this using the `ProcStore`.
 * Connecting to system MIDI devices (Although this feature could be added in the future if there is enough demand for it).
 * Built-in synthesizer instruments (This can still be done with third-party nodes/CLAP plugins.)
-* Advanced mixing effects like parametric EQs, compressors, and limiters (This again can be done with third-party nodes/CLAP plugins.)
-* GUIs for hosted CLAP plugins (Although this feature could be added in the future if there is enough demand for it).
+* GUIs for hosted CLAP plugins.
 * Multi-threaded audio graph processing (This would make the engine a lot more complicated, and it is probably overkill for games and genric applications.)
 * VST, VST3, LV2, and AU plugin hosting

 ## Codebase Overview

 * `firewheel-core` - Contains common types and utilities shared by Firewheel crates.
 It also houses the audio node API.
+* `firewheel-cpal` - Contains the default [CPAL] backend.
 * `firewheel-graph` - Contains the core audio graph engine.
+* `firewheel-macros` - Contains various macros for diffing and patching parameters.
 * `firewheel-nodes` - Contains the built-in factory nodes.
-* `firewheel-cpal` - Contains the default [CPAL] backend.
-* (root crate) - Ties everything together and provides an optional general-purpose "graph preset" with an easy-to-use interface.
+* `firewheel-pool` - Allows users to create pools of nodes that can be dynamically assigned work.

 ## Noteworthy Parts of the Tech Stack